w3c/distributed-tracing-wg/STYLE.md

 ## Referencing external RFCs

-I personally like the regular markdown link syntax.
-The linked RFC is still included in the bibliography and it reads more naturally to me.
-It is much easier to link [RFC0000 Section x.y](https://link.to.rfc) than to read a full URL and linking only to the bibliography is annoying for the user who clicks the link to go to the section referenced.

 When referencing an external document such as an RFC, a markdown link of the form `[RFC0000 Section x.y](https://link.to.rfc/section)` should be used.
 Note that the link includes the RFC number and relevant section.

 Example: